Saturday, June 20, 2026

 Disclosure: ChessAtlas is our product.
 This is a White-perspective repertoire article against the Sicilian Defense; it works with any platform.
 Readers should weigh the perspective accordingly.

-The Sicilian Defense (1.e4 c5) is Black's most ambitious answer to 1.e4 and appears in over a quarter of club games.
-The honest assessment: at club level, the Open Sicilian (2.Nf3 + 3.d4) requires more theory than the results justify.
-Anti-Sicilians are almost always the right choice below 2200, and four systems in particular give White a practical edge without memorizing 400 moves of Najdorf or Dragon theory.
+The Sicilian Defense (1.e4 c5) is Black's most ambitious answer to 1.e4 and is among the most popular replies at every level (Wikipedia).
+The honest assessment for club players: the Open Sicilian (2.Nf3 + 3.d4) requires more theory than the practical results justify for most amateurs.
+Anti-Sicilians are often the more efficient choice below 2200, and four systems in particular give White a practical, easier-to-learn setup without memorising hundreds of moves of Najdorf or Dragon theory.

-This guide covers what actually works below 2200, then briefly outlines the Open Sicilian for the small minority of players who want to commit.
+This guide covers what tends to work well below 2200, then briefly outlines the Open Sicilian for the small minority of players who want to commit.
 For Black's perspective see our Sicilian Defense landing page and the complete Sicilian guide.

 Four Anti-Sicilian Weapons, Ranked for Club Players